 Each step offers an opportunity to refine and expand your awareness of self and to attune yourself to the world around you.
 This is done through a combination of DANCE practice, Sacred TOUCH and MA-URI Navigator principles.
 AND it is done by giving emphasis now to this new requirement for students who wish to enrol in the Training Programme:

 Closely connected with the focus on expansion and deepening, the requirement of having good ENGLISH skills has been introduced.
 We live in a global world and English is one of the most successful communication languages we know of.
 English allows us to connect beyond national borders and to communicate more fully and much deeper than ever before.
-In the past too much important knowledge and insight, which was passed on through lectures and individual coaching, was lost in translation or was only partially understood.
+In the past too much important knowledge and insight – passed on through lectures and individual coaching – was lost in translation or was only partially understood.
 Translation workshops have never worked well for MA-URI and they are therefore no longer an option.

-Instead, non English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and able to follow all instructions.
-Each country will have a MA-URI trained English teacher to help students develop and reach the level of English necessary for them to qualify and fully benefit from the higher modules of training.
+Instead, non English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and be able to follow all instructions.

-So, each step is designed to build new strengths, new skills and to activate the wealth of resources students have within them.
+So, each step along this fascinating pathway of MA-URI is designed to build new strengths, new skills and to activate the wealth of resources students have within them.
 With an eagerness and passion for expansion on all levels, they can begin to apply and fully enjoy the wide range of their capacity and inner strengths and thus contribute to the World in new and creative ways!

 MODULE 1 – European Training: